Edsdover/audio_scraper_script/README.md

-# 🎙️ Podcast Processing Pipeline
+# 🎙️ Audio Processing Pipeline

 ![Python](https://img.shields.io/badge/python-3.11-blue) ![License](https://img.shields.io/badge/license-MIT-green) ![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20Linux-lightgrey)

-A reproducible audio-to-dataset pipeline that transforms long-form podcast audio into `(context → response)` training pairs for a target speaker.
+A reproducible audio-to-dataset pipeline that transforms audio into `(context → response)` training pairs for a target speaker.
 It uses a sophisticated, multi-factor quality scoring system to ensure the highest quality output.

 For a deep dive into the tuning process and the rationale behind the quality model, see **[learnings.md](learnings.md)**.